chaosparrot/parrot.py/README.md

  - Add examples of how to use the program
  - Seperate out the eyetracker and speech recognition parts, in order to allow the users not to have to install and configure all the different parts in order to get set up properly.
+ - Make a dummy mode for rapid testing without having to train a model yourself